Digha: Location

-It is 183 km from Kolkata/Howrah via Mecheda and 234 km via Kharagpur, this proximity has probably helped this small hamlet to emerge as a weekend getaway with number of hotels and tourist lodges.
+It is 183 km from Kolkata/Howrah via Mecheda and 234 km via Kharagpur.
+This proximity gave way for Digha to emerge as a popular destination spot, with a number of hotels clustering around its main road.

 Digha is connected to Kolkata/Howrah by a highway and a rail-link via Tamluk.
-Now many trains including Howrah-Digha Super AC express, Tamralipta express, Kandari express and EMU locals from Santragacchi via Mecheda and Tamluk run between Digha and Howarh and other stations in eastern India.It is also under Contai Sub division.
+Many trains including Howrah-Digha Super AC express, Tamralipta express, Kandari express and EMU locals from Santragacchi via Mecheda and Tamluk run between Digha and Howarh and other stations in eastern India.
+It is under the Contai Sub division.

 Police stations

 Digha police station has jurisdiction over part of Ramnagar I (part) CD Block.
 It covers an area of 3,153 km^{2} with a population of 35,054.
 It is in old Digha.
 Digha Mohana Coastal police station is in Digha.

 Urbanisation

 93.55% of the population of Contai subdivision live in the rural areas.
 Only 6.45% of the population live in the urban areas and it is considerably behind Haldia subdivision in urbanization, where 20.81% of the population live in urban areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.